-Note: The permissions settings apply only to content creators.
+Note: The Permissions settings apply only to users with the Creator role.
 Account admins will always be able to view and edit all content.

 In this article

 Your account has two default settings: one for page access and one for inviting new users.
 Any admin on your account can update these settings.

 To access your default page-sharing setting, head to the top right corner of Qwilr.
 Click on your initials and choose Account Settings → Account.

 - Pages are private by default - All new Qwilr Pages are visible only to the person who created them and any account admins.

 - Pages can be viewed by everyone - All new Qwilr Pages are visible to all team members.
 All account admins can edit them by default.

 - Pages can be edited by everyone - All new pages are editable by all users in the account.

 With these settings, any user who creates a page can still grant any other user access to it.